samaita/blog/content/posts/inside-address-quality-alpha-resolution-engine.md

 That difference between a possibility and a credible location is where most of the algorithm lives.

+At first, exact matching sounds simple.
+Split the address by spaces, then compare every word with the known administrative names.

+That works for a one-word name such as `Citarum`.
+It becomes a problem with `Bandung Wetan`.
+If I split it, `Bandung` matches many places while `Wetan` does not identify the district on its own.
+The split removes the meaning carried by the two words together.

+So exact matching should not mean matching only one word at a time.
+It should also keep checking whether adjacent words form a longer known place name.

 ## Find the longest known place name

 The engine first looks for administrative names it recognizes in the address.